 24 Nov 2020 Giving thanks for our horses!

-Horse owners like you are grateful for our equines every day, but in honor of 2020 Thanksgiving, when our lives continue to spiral in a perpetual tailspin of uncertainty, anxiety, and trepidation, make your own top ten list of why you are grateful for the horses in your lives.
+Horse owners like you are grateful for our equines every day.
+In honor of Thanksgiving, when our lives continue to spiral in a perpetual tailspin of uncertainty, anxiety, and trepidation, make your own top ten list of why you are grateful for the horses in your lives.

 What is on your Thankful for My Horse list?!
-Send a message on the Contact page or email me at [email protected]
+Please send a message on the Contact page or email me at [email protected].

 My Top Five Thankful for My Horse List Follows!
 Happy Thanksgiving, and stay safe!

 1. Darcy teaches me how to slow down and breathe.

 I sit on a tack trunk and watch Darcy eat a flake of hay.
 Listening to his molars grind the grass down mixed with the occasional snort is my music.
 I note the hay moat he has built to reach the tender bits of the forage.
 I wait for my breath to slow until it matches my horse’s, and I am still.